NMDimitriou/HyMetaGrowth/index.md

 - The data associated with this study can be found on the [FigShare repository](https://figshare.com/projects/3D-GROWTH-MDA-MB-231-SERIES-12/118989).

+- For information on the usage of the code have a look at the [README file](https://github.com/NMDimitriou/HyMetaGrowth/blob/main/README.md).

-- A presentation related to the numerical methods and their implementation in GPU code can be foumd [here](https://github.com/NMDimitriou/HyMetaGrowth/blob/main/numerical_methods_implementation_gpus.pdf)
+- A presentation related to the numerical methods and their implementation in GPU code can be found [here](https://github.com/NMDimitriou/HyMetaGrowth/blob/main/numerical_methods_implementation_gpus.pdf).

 - Details on the data processing and segmentation pipeline can be found [here](https://www.biorxiv.org/content/10.1101/2021.07.29.454312v1).